-So, above are the key parameters which I think make an oscilloscope buying guide complete.
+So, above are the key parameters that I think make an oscilloscope buying guide complete.
 Besides these, there are features you should also take in consideration.
 Let talk about those in the following.

 - Having a friendly graphical interface.
-There are a lot of scopes which have so ugly graphics that people find it very difficult to operate the scope accurately.
+There are a lot of scopes that have so ugly graphics that people find it very difficult to operate the scope accurately.

 - Mathes functions including FFT.

 - External triggering

 - High-quality probes to reduce signal distortion

 With that, I think it is clear what you do before investing any money in any oscilloscope.
 I have done this research for you all people and listed a few oscilloscopes which you can see in my other post, the link is given below at the end of this post.